willemevenwel/rabbitmqencryptiondemo/README.md

 For this really basic and default RabbitMQ image the admin console can be accessed going to the following link once the container is running: http://localhost:15672 and logging in using the following credentials for authentication, username (guest), and password (guest).

 ### Producer
+The producer is a NodeJS implementation of a simple example html form which submits a message to an ExpressJS endpoint.
+This message is then posted to RabbitMQ using the standard amqplib callback api.

+The form has a toggle to switch encryption on and off.
+When encryption is toggled on (checked), then a passphrase is required.
+After succesful posting of a message to ExpressJS and RabbitMQ a feedback prompt is displayed on the sample html page.

+The encryption method used is syncronous encryption.
+This is not the 'safest' way, but for the intent and demonstration of this example, it was the quickest and simplest mechanism to use.
+Syncronous encryption means that the same passphrase/secret is used to encrypt and decrypt a given input.
+The cipher algorithm used is AES which requires a passphrase of 32 characters length.

+A quick passphrase can be generated here (remember to change the length to 32 characters): https://1password.com/password-generator/ (I have found that sometimes with certain symbols the encryption doesnt work.
+So only use alphanumeric characters.

+Before the passphrased is used, it is converted to bytes and then those bytes to hex.
+This is important, because this hex value is the one which is used by the consumer to decrypt.

 ### Consumer